- Egypt and the Renaissance Dam

 - Egypt’s vision on Iran’s nuclear crisis

-Agreement on Declaration of Principles between the Arab Republic of Egypt, the Federal Democratic Republic of Ethiopia and the Republic of the Sudan on the Grand Ethiopian Renaissance Dam Project (GER
+Agreement on Declaration of Principles between Egypt, Ethiopia and Sudan on the GERDP

 Sunday، 26 November 2017 - 02:09 PM